-Jet has been found in many countries world-wide, including China, Siberia and the USA, to name but a few.
-It has also been found in other European countries including Germany and Spain.
-But the finest quality Jet has always come from the North-East coast of England in the county of North Yorkshire.
+Whitby Jet has been found in many countries worldwide including China, Siberia and the USA.
+It has also been found in other European countries like Germany and Spain, however, the finest quality Jet has always come from the North-East coast of England in the county of North Yorkshire.
 It is in the picturesque fishing town of Whitby in Yorkshire that W Hamond sources all of its raw gemstone material.

-It has never been permitted to mine for the gem material, though it was accepted practice, in the Victorian era, to dig deep into the cliff faces to extract it.
-Once the section of cliff had been exhausted of the gemstone, the Jet workers would ensure their excavations were re-filled.
-In higher and more inaccessible areas of the cliff face, young men were lowered on ropes to carry out this work, a task made all the more dangerous by the fact that the cliffs are mostly shale and therefore very unstable.
+It has never been permitted to mine for Whitby Jet gemstone, however it was accepted practice in the Victorian era to dig deep into the cliff face to extract.
+It was a common exercise for miners to exhaust a cliff face of the gemstone and then refill their excavations.
+In higher and more inaccessible areas of the cliff, young men were lowered on ropes to carry out excavations.
+This was considered an incredibly dangerous task, particularly because the cliffs are mostly shale and therefore very unstable.

-During the 1800’s and with new rail links to Whitby, the town became a very popular seaside holiday destination for early Victorians for whom a souvenir piece of Jet was a must.
-As the century progressed, fashions changed and clothing became heavier and more voluminous – particularly with the crinolines of the time – and these fuller designs required larger more eye-catching jewellery to match.
-Whitby Jet’s lightweight characteristics made it the perfect choice for large accessories – even the largest pieces could be worn in comfort.
+During the 1800’s and with new rail links to Whitby, the town became a popular seaside holiday destination for early Victorians.
+During their visit, a souvenir piece of Whitby Jet was a must, particularly Whitby Jet jewellery.
+As the century progressed, fashions were beginning to change, and clothing became heavier and more voluminous, in particular, crinolines of the times became fuller in design and required larger, more eye-catching jewellery to match.
+Whitby Jet’s lightweight characteristic made it the perfect gemstone to adorn large accessories, allowing even the largest of necklaces and earrings to be worn in comfort.

-In 1851, Whitby Jet was exhibited at the Great Exhibition, London and soon became coveted by a number of high profile royal persons including the Queen of Bavaria and the Empress of France.
-But Whitby Jet's most prolific patron was to become Queen Victoria.
+In 1851, Whitby Jet was exhibited for the first time at the Great Exhibition in London.
+Soon after, it became coveted by a number of high profile royals including the Queen of Bavaria and the Empress of France.
+However, Whitby Jet's most prolific patron was to be Queen Victoria.

-When her beloved Albert died in 1861, Victoria took to wearing Jet jewellery in remembrance of him – and it soon became the etiquette to accessorise the period's elegant mourning fashion with jewellery made from the gemstone.
-So much so, that the only jewellery allowed to be worn in court during the period was Whitby Jet.
-It was at this time that James Storr established his very own Jet Jewellery boutique and W Hamond first opened its doors to the many fashionable ladies and gentlemen of the period
+When Price Albert died in 1861, Queen Victoria took to wearing Whitby Jet jewellery in remembrance of him, quickly making it the etiquette to accessorise the period's mourning dress with jewellery made from the gemstone.
+Queen Victoria valued the gemstone so that the only jewellery allowed to be worn in court during this period was Whitby Jet.
+It was at this time that James Storr established his very own Whitby Jet jewellery boutique and W Hamond first opened its doors to the many fashionable ladies and gentlemen of the period.

 With an unrivalled 150-year history working with Whitby Jet, W Hamond is not only famed for the delicate, handcrafted jewellery collections displayed within the boutique’s cabinets.
 In addition, the company is also the proud owner of the world’s largest piece of Whitby Jet gemstone.
-In what is a truly spectacular piece of natural gem quality stone, W Hamond’s record breaking Whitby Jet gemstone is a staggering 21ft in length.
-180 million years in the making, this fabulous and truly unique example of Whitby Jet can be seen in W Hamond’s Whitby boutique, and a viewing is highly recommended as part of any visit to the town.
+In what is a truly spectacular piece of natural stone, W Hamond’s record breaking Whitby Jet is a staggering 21 foot in length.
+180 million years in the making, this fabulous and truly unique example of Whitby Jet can be seen in W Hamond’s Whitby boutique today.
+A viewing is highly recommended as part of your visit to the seaside town.